 While different brands and models utilize different methods of attracting and killing mosquitoes, there are several common features found on mosquito traps.
 How well those features work, or whether they are available on all models, can vary.

 Lighting arrays – The Mega-Catch has the most sophisticated of the light systems, with an array that flashes both visible and invisible spectrums at oscillating frequencies tested and proven to appeal to mosquitoes.
 The Dragonfly II has a night light and Koolatron traps use a blue light system.
-Mosquito Magnet traps do not seem to offer this feature.
+Mosquito Magnet traps don’t offer this feature.

 Attractant lures – All four traps offer some variety of fragrance strip or lure.
 Mega-Catch, Dragonfly, Mosquito Magnet and Koolatron all offer Octenol strips as an accessory, which is effective on some, but not all mosquito species.

-CO2 systems – Mega-Catch offers a CO2 system as an additional component of its Ultra and Premier XC traps, although testing has shown it isn’t necessary to attract all mosquito species.
+CO2 systems – Mosquito Magnet and Lentek/Koolatron burn tanks of propane for CO2.
+Mega-Catch offers a CO2 system as an additional component of its Ultra trap, although testing has shown it isn’t necessary to attract all mosquito species.
 The Mega-Catch system has five settings that allow the owner to program a slow, timed release of CO2 from cylinders like those used in soda fountains.
-Mosquito Magnet and Lentek/Koolatron burn tanks of propane for CO2.
-Dragonfly II uses pure CO2 (in canister form).
+Dragonfly II also uses pure CO2 (in canister form).

 Heat systems – All the brands use some form of heat emission to help attract mosquitoes once they are close.
 The heat source usually is located near the trap intake system

-Catch system – Mega-Catch has one of the simpler and more reliable systems.
-A powerful fan catches the mosquitoes and sucks them into either a catch bag where they die, or the recommended liquid catch container holding a mixture of water, dish soap (to break the surface tension), and non-diet soda (for the fructose).
+Catch system – Mosquito Magnet uses a vacuum and a catch net, while Koolatron uses a capture cup.
+With the Dragonfly II trap, mosquitoes are vacuumed into a collection tray where they cannot escape, and within a couple of hours die of dehydration from the air passing over them.
+Mega-Catch has one of the simpler systems – a powerful fan catches the mosquitoes and sucks them into either a catch bag where they die, or the recommended liquid catch container holding a mixture of water, dish soap (to break the surface tension), and non-diet soda (for the fructose).
 The liquid catch cup does double duty, drowning the mosquitoes and helping attract even more of them by adding humidity and sweet smell.
-Mosquito Magnet uses a vacuum and a catch net, while Koolatron uses a capture cup.
-With the Dragonfly II trap, mosquitoes are vacuumed into a collection tray where they cannot escape, and within a couple of hours die of dehydration from the air passing over them.

 To keep your home mosquito-free, you need to make sure there is no standing water around the yard where mosquitoes can lay their eggs.
 Treat any decorative ponds or fountains with Mosquito Dunks to kill mosquito larvae, or stock the ponds with mosquito fish that will eat them.
 Encourage dragonflies to hang around because they eat mosquito larvae and the adults.